 Added contains functionality to TimeRange module

-Added t=’now’ to parse_time to privide utcnow datetime.
+Added t=’now’ to parse_time to provide utcnow datetime.

-Fixed time dependant functions (.sun) to default to t=’now’
+Fixed time dependent functions (.sun) to default to t=’now’

 Removed sqlalchemy as a requirement for SunPy